+2.1.
 Access to Registry System.
-Throughout the Term of this Agreement, CentralNic shall operate the Registry System and provide Registrar with access to the Registry System to transmit domain name registration information for the Registry TLD to the Registry System.
+Throughout the Term of this Agreement, RO shall provide Registrar with access to the Registry System to transmit domain name registration information for the TLD(s) to the Registry System.
 Nothing in this Agreement entitles Registrar to enforce any agreement between RO and ICANN.

+2.2.
 Maintenance of Registrations Sponsored by Registrar.
-Subject to the provisions of this Agreement, ICANN requirements, and Registry requirements authorized by ICANN, RO shall maintain the registrations of Registered Names sponsored by Registrar in the Registry System during the term for which Registrar has paid the fees.
+Subject to the provisions of this Agreement, ICANN requirements, and Registry Policies authorized by ICANN, RO shall maintain the registrations of Registered Names sponsored by Registrar in the Registry System during the term for which Registrar has paid the applicable fees.

+2.3.
 Changes to System.
-RO and/or CentralNic may from time to time replace or make modifications to the EPP, APIs, or Software or other materials licensed hereunder that will modify, revise or augment the features of the Registry System.
+RO and/or CentralNic may from time to time replace or make modifications to the EPP, APIs, Software or other materials licensed hereunder that will modify, revise or augment the features of the Registry System.
 RO and or CentralNic will provide Registrar with at least thirty (30) days notice prior to the implementation of any material changes to the Registry System, unless it is a change to EPP or requires implementation by Registrar in which case CentralNic and or RO will provide Registrar with ninety (90) days prior notice.
 RO will use commercially reasonable efforts to provide Registrar with advance notice of any non-material changes.
 These notice periods shall not apply in the event Registry System is subject to the imminent threat of a failure or a material security threat, immediate implementation of ICANN temporary policies (Spec 1, Section 2 of the RA), or the discovery of a major security vulnerability or a denial of service (DoS) attack where the Registry System is rendered inaccessible by being subject to (i) excessive levels of data traffic, (ii) unauthorized traffic; and/or (iii) data traffic not conforming to the protocols used by the Registry System, but RO will use commercially reasonable efforts to provide notice as soon as practicable.

+2.4.
 Handling of Personal Data.

-Data about identified or identifiable natural persons ("Personal Data") submitted to the Registry by Registrar under this Agreement will be collected and used by RO andor CentralNic for the purposes of providing Registry Services as defined in the Registry Agreements (including but not limited to publication of registration data in the directory services, also known as "Whois" or "RDDS") and for purposes of data escrow requirements.
-In addition:
+2.4.1.
+Data about identified or identifiable natural persons ("Personal Data") submitted to the Registry by Registrar under this Agreement will be collected and used by RO and/or CentralNic for the purposes of providing Registry Services as defined in the Registry Agreements (including but not limited to publication of registration data in the directory services, also known as "Whois" or "RDDS") and for purposes of data escrow requirements.

+2.4.2.
 RO shall not use or authorize the use of Personal Data in any way that is incompatible with such purposes.

+2.4.3.
 RO will not assign the data to any third party.
 When required by ICANN, however, RO may make Personal Data available to ICANN or the relevant government or law enforcement authorities for inspection.
-Registrar must obtain the express consent of each Registrant of the TLDs for the collection and use of Personal Data described in this Section 4.4.
+Registrar must obtain the express consent of each Registrant of the TLD(s) for the collection and use of Personal Data described in this Section 2.4.

+2.4.4.
 With respect to third-party individuals whose Personal Data is provided by the Registrant to the Registry System, Registrant must represent and guarantee that they have informed such third party individuals of the intended use by RO of their Personal Data.